2-8-4: Tank locomotives

 The Czechoslovak State Railways (CSD) was one of the largest tank locomotive users in Europe.
 The dense railway network in Bohemia and Moravia provided the ideal environment for local short-distance passenger train workings powered by numerous classes of tank locomotives.
 On 31 December 1937, the CSD had no less than 1,250 tank locomotives on its roster, of which 385 were eight-coupled tank locomotives.

-The first Czechoslovakian 1’D2’t-h2 (2–8–4) tank locomotive was derived from the CSD Class 455.1 1’D-h2 (2–8–0) tender locomotive, with water tanks, a coal bunker and a trailing bogie added.
+The first Czechoslovak 1’D2’t-h2 (2–8–4) tank locomotive was derived from the CSD Class 455.1 1’D-h2 (2–8–0) tender locomotive, with water tanks, a coal bunker and a trailing bogie added.
 Apart from changing the drive from the second to the third coupled axle and increasing the superheating surface of the boiler, these handsome tank locomotives were mechanically identical to the tender locomotives.
 They were originally intended to be used on the 167 km Prague to České Budějovice (Böhmisch Budweis) line and on branch lines diverting from the mainline for local train service.
 At the time, however, the 16 ton axle load proved to be too high for most of the lines where they were intended to run and for this reason only 27 locomotives were built between 1928 and 1932.

 The first thirteen were initially designated Class 446.0, but an increase in their permitted maximum speed to 80 km/h led to the locomotive's reclassification to Class 456.0, numbered 456.001 to 027.
 These were powerful tank locomotives, nicknamed Krasin after the explorer General Nobile who reached the North Pole in 1928.
 When tested while hauling a 900-ton train, one reached a maximum speed of 90 km/h at level and an average speed of 32 km/h while climbing a 1 in 100 gradient.

 Between 1938 and 1945, all of them remained on the Böhmisch-Mährisch Bahn (BMB) and Protektorátni Drahy Cech a Moravy (CMD) lines in Bohemia and Moravia, and all 27 survived the Second World War.
 By the early 1960s, the Class 456.0 locomotives were spread thinly over most of the country, having been allocated to locations from Plzeň in western Bohemia to Banská Bystrica in Slovakia.
 All were withdrawn from service between 1968 and 1972.
 One, no. 456.011, went into industrial service and three others, numbers 456.015, 024 and 026, were later used as mobile boilers.
 The remainder were scrapped.